abstractapi/python-email-validation/README.md

 Please provide your changes covered by the appropriate unit tests, and post them in the [pull requests page](https://github.com/abstractapi/python-email-validation/pulls).

-## Composer

-To work on the source code, you need to install composer on your local computer.
-At the time of writing, the latest version of composer is v2.0.12.
-The installation instructions can be found here: https://getcomposer.org/download/.

 ## Setup

 To install the requirements, run: